ricgama/maenvs4vrp/docs/source/content/start.rst

 ------------------

 This Quickstart provides a foundation for understanding how MAEnvs4VRP operates.
-You can find more hands-on examples and advanced topics in the :ref:`Getting Started <getting-started>` section or explore the following notebooks directly:
+You can find more hands-on examples and advanced topics in the following notebooks:

 .. list-table::
    :widths: 20 30 50